 5: Your LMS Can’t Live Stream Your Learning Activities

 Some information is too important not to make available in real time.
 Training conferences, executive town halls, compliance updates, and dozens of other examples are all materials that would be ideal to live stream to your teams as they happen.

 Unfortunately, none of the big names in the LMS market were built to support live broadcast capabilities.
 Most, in fact, specifically state they require an integration with a capable video platform in order to facilitate sharing live video.

-A VCMS can be a perfect solution for broadcasting.
-Panopto’s video platform enables teams to offer a live webcast with just one additional click as part of making any video recording.
-You can webcast anything you can record with a Windows laptop — and stream it live over your corporate intranet or the web, to an audience of thousands or even tens of thousands.
-Webcasting is the perfect solution for scaling your on-location events, enabling those who couldn’t be there in-person to get a next-best-thing experience.
+A video CMS can be a perfect solution for broadcasting.
+Panopto’s video platform enables teams to offer a live stream with just one additional click as part of making any video recording.
+You can live stream anything you can record with a laptop — and stream it live over your corporate intranet or the web, to an audience of thousands or even tens of thousands.
+Live streaming is the perfect solution for scaling your on-location events, enabling those who couldn’t be there in-person to get a next-best-thing experience.

 Compared to entertainment and marketing videos, most learning videos don’t require much post-production work.
 That, however, shouldn’t prohibit learning and development teams from making some basic edits to their videos, such as cutting content from the top, tail, or middle of the video, and adding in a bumper video at the beginning or end.